 I’m not sure if these types of gears are suitable for a car transmission since all of the double helical gears I have seen are very wide.
 There’s probably not enough of a benefit to justify the extra cost and manufacturing difficulty in using this type of gear.

 If you like this post, be sure to check out my post on Dog Engaged transmissions.
-“Dog Boxes” or “Crash boxes” as they are also called, are high performance race transmissions that typically use straight cut gears.
+“Dog Boxes” or, incorrectly, “Crash boxes” as they are also called, are high performance race transmissions that typically use straight cut gears.
 These transmissions provide clutchless shifting and are the fastest transmissions outside of twin clutch paddle shifts.

 Muncie M21/22 information source:

-Gear types and their efficiency:
+Gear types and efficiencies: